UEFA Euro 1996 qualifying: Ranking of second-placed teams

-The runners-up of each of the eight groups were placed in a table to decide which seven of them would qualify.
+The runners-up of each of the eight groups were ranked in a table to decide which seven of them would qualify.
 The best six runners-up would qualify automatically, while the two worst would compete in a play-off at a neutral venue to determine the final qualifier.
-The same ranking and tiebreaking criteria were used to classify the eight runners-up, although only matches played against teams that finished first, third and fourth in each group were considered.
+As one group had five teams and the others had six, results against fifth and sixth placed teams were not factored in (despite the fact that discarding results against sixth placed teams would’ve been sufficient).

 Play-off

 The bottom two runners-up, the Republic of Ireland and the Netherlands, took part in a play-off on a neutral ground, Anfield, to determine the last team to qualify for the final tournament.